Wheel of Fortune (British game show): Studio designs

 From 1988 to 1993, the host would emerge from the right stairs.
 Then as the presenter introduces the letter spinner, the letter spinner would walk down the left stairs.
 Between 1994 and 2000, the host and the letter spinner would emerge from the puzzle board that rotated clockwise.
-And with the show's switched to widescreen in 2001, the host and the letter spinner would emerge from the prize pod.
+After the show's switch to widescreen in 2001, the host and the letter spinner would emerge from the prize pod.

 The original design of the wheel was based on the American design, placed above ground on top of layers with lights.
 From 1994 to the end, the wheel was placed on the ground.